Voter Registration Information

 - You will automatically receive a new certificate every two years, if you haven't moved from the address at which you are registered.

-If you move within the same county simply go to the Secretary of State's web site and change your address online or promptly notify the County Voter Registrar, in writing, of your new address by:
+If you move within the same county simply go to the Secretary of State's web site and change your address online or promptly notify the County Voter Registrar, in writing with signature, of your new address by:

 - correcting your current voter registration certificate on the back and returning it to the County Voter Registrar;